 - Sprinkled on the food

-There are many health benefits from eating broccoli and regardless if you choose to cook your broccoli or eat them raw, it will pay you in spades.
+There are many health benefits to eating broccoli and regardless if you choose to cook your broccoli or eat them raw, it will pay you in spades.

 The most beneficial way is to eat your broccoli raw because this way you save tons of nutrients and vitamins.